Professor Lucy Morgan – Chair Board Member since September 2019

 Professor Sarath Ranganathan Board Member since April 2014

-Professor Sarath Ranganathan is an experienced and internationally recognised paediatric respiratory physician.
-He is Stevenson Chair and Head of Department of Paediatrics at the University of Melbourne and currently the Director of Respiratory and Sleep Medicine at the Royal Children’s Hospital in Melbourne.
-Professor Ranganathan is a leading authority on lung disease in young children with Cystic Fibrosis.
-His areas of expertise include Cystic Fibrosis, paediatric asthma, allergy, paediatric bronchoscopy, tuberculosis and lower respiratory tract infection.
-He has published more than 200 peer-reviewed papers and raised over $35 million in research funding.
+Professor Sarath Ranganathan is Stevenson Chair, Head of Department of Paediatrics and Academic Director for Clinical Education Strategy and Risk at the University of Melbourne.
+He is also a paediatric respiratory physician and ex-Director of Respiratory and Sleep Medicine at the Royal Children’s Hospital and Head of Respiratory Diseases Research at the Murdoch Children’s Research Institute, Melbourne.
+Sarath is an elected Fellow of the American Thoracic Society and the Thoracic Society of Australia and New Zealand.
+Professor Ranganathan ‘s areas of expertise include Cystic Fibrosis, paediatric asthma, allergy, paediatric bronchoscopy, tuberculosis and lower respiratory tract infection.
+He has published more than 300 peer-reviewed papers and raised over $50 million in research funding.

 Ms Angela Ratcliffe AICD Board Member since December 2018